Steveo21/Snoop/README.md

 This is a learning POC!
 All credit to the author(s) of the blog's that fueled this project:

-API Hashing:
+Primary reference for API Hashing: https://www.ired.team/offensive-security/defense-evasion/windows-api-hashing-in-malware
-https://www.ired.team/offensive-security/defense-evasion/windows-api-hashing-in-malware

-Custom WinAPI implementations:
-https://cocomelonc.github.io/malware/2023/04/16/malware-av-evasion-16.html
-https://cocomelonc.github.io/malware/2023/04/08/malware-av-evasion-15.html
+Great Reading for the Resolution Functionality: https://cocomelonc.github.io/malware/2023/04/16/malware-av-evasion-16.html https://cocomelonc.github.io/malware/2023/04/08/malware-av-evasion-15.html